macnick/facebook-clone/README.md

 # Project Facebook Clone

 Welcome to Friendbook.
-In this project, we recreated the basic functionality of facebook.
-This is the last project of Microverse's Rails curriculum.
+In this project, we recreated the basic functionality of Facebook.
+This is the last project of the Microverse's Rails curriculum.

 ### Features